scottyschup/ruby-curriculum/the-web/http.md

 The Bing server will use the query string parameters to build its response to the GET request: presumably, it will treat the value keyed by "q" as the *query*.
-Once the server has generated the search results and the HTML response, it sends this back to the requestor.
+Once the server has generated the search results and the HTML response, it sends this back to the requester.

 ## Exercises
 Estimated time: .25hrs